speechly/cli/docs/README.md

 #### [`annotate`](annotate.md)

-Create SAL annotations for a list of examples using Speechly.
+Create SAL annotations for a list of examples using Speechly

 #### [`convert`](convert.md)